Board of Directors

 She has volunteered with the Hillsburgh Lions as their treasurer since 2009 and has been involved with reviewing the financials of 2 Cemetery Boards for the past 5 years.
 She also volunteered as the Chair of the financial committee for the Royal Canadian Legion in Erin for four years.

-Carolyn is excited to help her community while combining her financial principles and learning more about the healthcare industry.Secretary
+Carolyn is excited to help her community while combining her financial principles and learning more about the healthcare industry.ex officio Lead Physician

 Dr. Rabia Khan has been a member of EWFHT’s team of family physicians since 2011.
 Since 2012 she has served as the lead physician of EWFHT’s Memory Clinic, and, in 2018, she has accepted the position of Lead Physician at EWFHT.
 Dr. Khan has also been active in mentoring medical students from McMaster University as an advisor and clinical instructor.